openmhealth/shimmer/README.md

 ## Installation

-There are two ways to run Shimmer.
+There are two ways to install Shimmer.

-1. You can run Docker containers from pre-built binaries.
+1. You can download and run pre-built Docker images.
-  * This is the fastest way to get up and running and isolates the install from your system.
 1. You can build all the code from source and run it natively or in Docker.

 ### Option 1.
-Running Docker images
+Download and run Docker images

-If you don't have Docker and Docker Compose installed,

-1. Download [Docker Toolbox](https://www.docker.com/toolbox) and follow the installation instructions for your platform.
+If you don't have Docker and Docker Compose installed, download [Docker Toolbox](https://www.docker.com/toolbox) and follow the installation instructions for your platform.
-2. If you don't already have a Docker host, create one by running `docker-machine create --driver virtualbox dev` in a terminal.

-Once you have a Docker host running, in a terminal
+Once you have a running Docker hos, in a terminal

 1. Clone this Git repository.
-1. Run `docker-machine ls` to find the name of your active Docker host.
+1. Run `docker-machine ls` to find the name and IP address of your active Docker host.
 1. Run `eval "$(docker-machine env host)"` to prepare environment variables, *replacing `host` with the name of your Docker host*.
 1. Run the `./update-compose-files.sh` script.
-  * This step will be removed once Compose 1.5 is released.
+  * This step should be removed once Compose 1.5 is released.
-1. Start the containers by running
+1. Download and start the containers by running
   * `docker-compose up -d`
   * If you want to see logs and keep the containers in the foreground, omit the `-d`.
-  * This will download about 1GB of Docker images if you don't already have them, the bulk of which are MongoDB, nginx and OpenJDK base images.
+  * This will download up to 1 GB of Docker images if you don't already have them, the bulk of which are MongoDB, nginx and OpenJDK base images.
   * It can take up to a minute for the containers to start up.
-You can check their progress using `docker-compose logs`.
+You can check their progress using `docker-compose logs` if you started with `-d`.
-1. Visit `http://<your-docker-host>:8083` in a browser.
+1. Visit `http://<your-docker-host-ip>:8083` in a browser.

 ### Option 2.
 Building the code and running it natively or in Docker